Global-Conflicts-ArmA/global-conflicts-website/_guides/infantry-core.md

  * *6 THIS 1, VISUAL ON ENEMY ENEMY SQUAD, MOVING FROM EAST TO WEST, NOT ACTIVE.
 GRID: 324 556.
 OVER.*
  *  *2 THIS 1, HEY WATCH OUT, THERE IS AN ENEMY RPG TEAM ON BUILDING RED 5.*
-\t* Note: Here you are saying “Hey watch out” as a means to grab the other’s squad attention and to tell them to be careful.
+    * Note: Here you are saying “Hey watch out” as a means to grab the other’s squad attention and to tell them to be careful.
 Building “Red 5” was previously marked on the map and it’s easily referenceable.
 * *BREAK, 1 SQUAD HAS CONTACT CLOSE TO OUR EAST!*
     * Note: Here you immediately use BREAK because it’s an important message(This is used in emergencies and any other traffic on the radio net should be stopped so that you can transmit and be heard), you are being ambushed and you need to let everyone know ASAP.
 Develop the situation, win the immediate fight and elaborate the contact report when able.
 * _6 THIS IS 1, EYES ON ENEMY ZU-32 MTLB, NOT ACTIVE BUT OVERWATCHING OUR ATACK AXIS.
 GRID: 275 182 - IT’S ON THE TREELINE.
 OVER._